AdamDeHovitz/Rulo/README.md

 ##The Project
 Rulo is a unique buying and selling application that allows users to buy individual items for bulk prices.
-Users can create events in order for people to join the bargain.
-In addition, users may search for bargain events in their location and join these events with the users in their neighborhood.
-Finally, users can comment and rate fellow users to ensure that each customer is comfortable with meeting the host of any event.
+Through the app, users can create events centered around a specific bargain.
+Then, nearby users can request to join these events, and soon meet up in person to make the purchase.
+Members also have the opportunity to rate and comment on their experience with other users, which helps hosts discern who they want to bargain buy with.

+With a light and sleek design, Rulo will let you enjoy saving those grocery dollars.

 ##Team
 <ul>